-4) Standardize your data
+6) Standardize your donor data

 If you add notes to your records, or segment constituents into groups, use standardized language.
 For example, create groups such as “Golfer-2012,”“Golfer-2013,” et cetera rather than “2012/Golfed,”“Golf Outing ’13,” et cetera.
 If you use notes on records, work to standardize them as well.
 Finding and sorting data will be much easier.

-5) Review your data
+7) Review your donor data

 If you want to unlock more supporter management and fundraising tips, check out these additional resources:

 Free Download: Annual Development Plan Checklist.
 Identify the key people, resources, collateral, and technology you need to build a comprehensive development plan.